joelburget/slimlock/README.md

 Slimlock reads your SLiM config files and uses the same interface.
 If you use SLiM already, then it should work for you automatically.

-If you want to use this, well, don't.
-It will probably kill all your other windows.
-I'm working on it
+If you're thinking about using slimlock you're either brave or dumb.
+It's not entirely secure yet, as in it's possible to close the window without entering your password...

 Requirements
 ------------
 In order to build slimlock you need the Xlib header files.
+Install with 'make' then 'make install'.

 Running slock
 -------------
-Use the 'slimlock' command.
+Use 'sudo slimlock'.
+I know, you shouldn't have to sudo, I'm working on it.

 Copyright
 ---------